 Now, Torrey House Press has published a beautiful and expanded trade edition, called Red Rock Stories.
-I'll do the first reading from the book in Silver Reef, just outside St. George, Utah, on April 21st, to celebrate Earth Day with Citizens for Dixie's Future.
 The first group reading, featuring several contributors to the book, will be this Friday, May 19th at 7:00 at Weller Book Works in Salt Lake City's Trolley Square.
 Five other contributors will join me: Brooke Larsen, David Lee, Jana Richman, Karen Shepherd, and Anne Terashima.

 We've created a permanent website, Red Rock Stories, that invites submissions from all who treasure this canyon country.
 Please join us in speaking on behalf of the redrock canyons of the Colorado Plateau.
 With the president's attack on national monuments, the land needs your voices.